How To Enhance Your Sauna Experience

 1. WORKOUT BEFORE YOUR SAUNA SESSION

-2. COOL DOWN AFTER YOUR WORKOUT AND BEFORE ENTERING THE SAUNA
+2. COOL DOWN AFTER YOUR WORKOUT BEFORE ENTERING THE SAUNA

 If you did heavy exercise, give your body time to cool down before going to the sauna.
-We recommend taking at least an hour to settle down.
-Going to the sauna immediately after exercise can be used as a "fitness hack" (this is an advanced tactic for serious athletes and not exactly a fun one).
-Doing exercise and using the sauna after cooling down is more suitable for non-athletes.
+I like to take at least an hour to settle down.
+Going to the sauna immediately after exercise can be used as a "fitness hack," but it's an advanced tactic for serious athletes (and not exactly a fun one).
+Just doing exercise and going to the sauna after cooling down is more than most people do for their health.

 3. AVOID EATING BEFORE GOING TO THE SAUNA

-Having a light snack before the sauna is ok, but large meals are problematic.
-Eating large meals makes your body concentrate the blood flow to your stomach.
-Being in a hot environment makes the body focus the blood flow to the outer skin layers.
-You can feel sick, dizzy, and even faint when your body tries to do both simultaneously.
+Having a light snack before the sauna is ok, but large meals are a bit problematic.
+Eating a lot makes your body concentrate the blood flow to your stomach, and being in a hot environment makes the body focus the blood flow to the outer skin layers.
+When it tries to do both simultaneously, you may end up feeling not very good.

 If you've done exercise before the sauna, having a sports drink is probably a good idea.
-You want to be well hydrated before, during, and after a session.
-Being hydrated prevents you from becoming woozy in the sauna.
-Make sure you always have enough drinking water available.
+You want to have the electrolytes up and be well hydrated.
+That prevents you from becoming woozy in the sauna.
+Another helpful tip is always to have enough drinking water available.

 4. WHEN TO GO TO THE SAUNA

-You can use your sauna at any time of the year, week, or day.
-It makes no real difference.
-We recommend using it often but cautiously, as that's how the extreme health benefits are proven to happen.
+You can do a sauna session at any time of the year, week, or day.
+It makes no real difference whether you do it in the morning or at night - use it often, as that's how the extreme health benefits are shown to happen.

 5. HOW HOT SHOULD YOU HEAT THE SAUNA?